thansen29/LED-Lunar/README.md

 <i>Disclaimer: you might need to tweak the path a bit </i>

 ## Notes
 - I highly recommend the hardware hack to solder a wire between pins 4 and 18.
 It solves the flickering problem and is a must if you have a static image displayed.
-If you're using the hardware mod, then you'll also need to turn off onboard sound.
-In /boot/config.txt, change `dtparam=audio=on` to `dtparam=audio=off` and reboot.
 - If not using the hardware hack, substitute `adafruit-hat` everywhere you see `adafruit-hat-pwm`
 - Most of the code isn't hard coded for this size panel, but you'll need to tweak a few things if using a different sized matrix, like the text location, the circle's center point vertically, and radius of the circle.
 - Raspberry pis don't have a real time clock by default.
 So internet connection is required for accurately updating the time, unless you buy a RTC and connect it.